What we do

 Women Empowerment and Leadership Academy for Development (WELeAD)

-CPF is developing a learning programme for managers and staff of NGOs, development consultants, researchers and other practitioners from the Global South.
+CPF is developing a learning programme for managers and staff of NGOs, development consultants, researchers, volunteers and other practitioners to strengthen networks and provide a platform to decolonise development consulting and advisory services.

 CPF will provide full and partial scholarships in order to increase the number of local experts with technical capacities to support global development goals and programming in the global south.
-The programme will utilise a blended approach, combining online and face-to-face sessions together with hands-on mentoring, as well as South-to-South knowledge exchange.
+The programme will utilise a blended approach, combining online and face-to-face sessions together with hands-on mentoring and knowledge exchange.